mozilla/uniffi-rs/examples/README.md

   data.
 * [`./sprites/`](./sprites/) shows how to work with stateful objects that have methods, in classical object-oriented style.
+* [`./todolist`](./todolist/) Simple todolist that only adds items and shows the last item, meant to show how interacting with strings works. might look like for an actual real-world component.
 * [`./fxa-client`](./fxa-client/) doesn't work yet, but it contains aspirational example of what the IDL might look like for an actual real-world component.